Minneapolis, Northfield and Southern Railway: Sale to the Soo Line and current usage

 The Twin Cities and Western Railroad owns the Dan Patch Line Bridge over the Minnesota River.
 TC&W has trackage rights over the MN&S Spur and purchased the bridge to protect what they feel may become a valuable shipping route in the future.

 In 2016, TC&W undertook a major rehabilitation of the Dan Patch Line Bridge in anticipation of an upsurge in grain traffic.
+By September of 2022, TC&W was seeking Minnesota state funding to rehabilitate a three-quarter mile stretch of the old MN&S main in Savage, a section of track that would enable direct service to resume.
 Progressive Rail, Inc. owns the track between Lakeville and Northfield, operating it as their Jesse James Line.
 Progressive Rail owns and occasionally operates two MN&S cabooses as well as a former MN&S EMD SD39.
 Some of Progressive Rail's rolling stock is painted in an MN&S-inspired livery.

 The Minnesota Department of Transportation has performed studies on operating commuter rail over the Dan Patch Line.
-While there is currently a circa 2002 legislative ban on state money going to further studies of the Dan Patch Corridor, bills have been introduced into the state legislature to reenact funding.
+This service would be known as the Dan Patch Corridor.
+Although the Minnesota Legislature imposed a ban on state money going to further studies of the proposed service in 2002, in 2023, this ban was lifted.

+In late summer 2024, the Canadian Pacific Kansas City (CPKC) Railway began running late-night trains on the route, disturbing nearby residents.
+Despite the complaints, the CPKC is not considering reducing the night trains.
+The city of St. Louis Park is looking into establishing whistle quiet zones along the route, but notes that any such process would take years and significant investments from the city.